facelessuser/wcmatch/docs/src/markdown/glob.md

 #### `glob.NEGATE, glob.N` {: #negate}

 `NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
-A pattern of `!*.py` would match any file but Python files.
+A pattern of `!*.py` exclude any Python files.
 Exclusion patterns cannot be used by themselves though, and must be paired with a normal, inclusion pattern, either by utilizing the [`SPLIT`](#split) flag, or providing multiple patterns in a list.
 Assuming the [`SPLIT`](#split) flag, this means using it in a pattern such as `inclusion|!exclusion`.

 If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
 This is done with the [`NEGATEALL`](#negateall) flag.

+`NEGATE` enables [`DOTGLOB`](#dotglob) in all exclude patterns, this cannot be disabled.
+This will not affect the inclusion patterns.

-!!! warning "Changes 4.0"
+!!! new "Changes 4.0"
     In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
 If you really need something similar to the old behavior, that would assume a default inclusion pattern, you can use the [`NEGATEALL`](#negateall).